matchms/matchms/README.rst

 To get started with matchms, we recommend following our `matchms introduction tutorial <https://blog.esciencecenter.nl/build-your-own-mass-spectrometry-analysis-pipeline-in-python-using-matchms-part-i-d96c718c68ee>`_.

-Below is an example of using default filter steps for cleaning spectra, followed by calculating the Cosine score between mass Spectrums in the `tests/testdata/pesticides.mgf <https://github.com/matchms/matchms/blob/master/tests/testdata/pesticides.mgf>`_ file.
+Below is an example of using default filter steps for cleaning spectra, followed by calculating the Cosine score between mass Spectra in the `tests/testdata/pesticides.mgf <https://github.com/matchms/matchms/blob/master/tests/testdata/pesticides.mgf>`_ file.

 .. code-block:: python